 In stage III, breast cancer has not spread beyond the breast and nearby lymph nodes.
 However, the tumor may be large (over 5 cm in size) and multiple lymph nodes may be involved.
-With Stage 3A, 4-9 lymph nodes are involved.
-In stage 3C, greater than 10 lymph nodes are involved.
-In addition, the cancer may have spread to the chest wall, the skin of the breast, or skin lymphatics (stage 3B).
+With stage 3A, 4-9 lymph nodes are involved.
+In stage 3B, the cancer has spread to up to 9 lymph nodes in the arm pit or breastbone.
+In stage 3C, more than 10 lymph nodes are involved.
+In addition, the cancer may have spread to the chest wall, the skin of the breast, or skin lymphatics.
 However, even though the breast cancer is more advanced, the eight-year survival rate is still about 40%.
 This means that 40% of these women will live eight years, or longer,after diagnosis.
 A combination of different treatments often works best and may include:

-- Endocrine therapy can help women with hormone receptor-positive cancers.
+can help women with hormone receptor-positive cancers.
 In these women, medications can prevent the tumor from getting the hormone it needs to grow.
-These drugs include tamoxifen for premenopausal women and the aromatase inhibitors Arimidex, Aromasin, and Femara for postmenopausal women.
+These drugs include tamoxifen for pre-menopausal women and the aromatase inhibitors Arimidex, Aromasin, and Femara for post-menopausal women.
 Hormone therapy may be used before or after surgery, but not in combination with chemotherapy.
 It may also be used as a primary treatment if surgery isn't possible.
 Women who haven't reached menopause may consider having their ovaries removed or taking drugs to stop the ovaries from making hormones that help cancer grow.

-- Biological therapy.
+.
 In about 25% of women with breast cancer, an excess of a protein known as HER2 makes the cancer spread quickly.
 Herceptin is a drug that's been approved to treat women with metastatic breast cancer that is HER2-positive.
 It stops this protein from making the cancer grow and makes chemotherapy more effective.
 It is most often used in combination with chemotherapy.
 Multiple clinical trials have shown an improved outcome when Herceptin was added to chemotherapy, and continued for a total of one year, in women with HER2-positive breast cancer.
-For HER2-negative breast cancer in postmenopausal women, Afinitor is used with exemestane after other treatments have been tried.
-Afinitor is for advanced hormone receptor-positive cancer.